Synchronicity89/RobotAttack/README.md

    - The AI Demo is intended to run on the same screen as the human game, so captured dimensions are applicable.
 Running elsewhere is possible with additional work.

 ## Getting Started
-1. Open `index.html` in a browser to play the game manually.
+1. Open the Control Panel (Human server) — TBD exact command/URL.
+   - From the Control Panel you can:
+     - Launch the Human Game (index.html) using the canonical world configuration.
+     - Start/stop recording a human play session.
+     - Launch AI Demo replays of a selected recording (AI disabled for replay).
+2. Play the Human Game
+   - Use WASD and mouse; F to brake.
+Firing occurs on mousemove.
+Win/Loss signage appears at end; simultaneous death + all enemies destroyed is treated as Win with gameDrawn = true.
+3. Record and Replay (optional)
+   - Start recording in the Control Panel, play a session, stop recording, then replay it in the AI Demo to verify determinism and parity across implementations.
+4. Planned components
-2. Planned components (`Sim/`, `NNet/`, `AIDemo/`) may not be present yet.
-They will be added in future commits alongside their servers, tests, and documentation.
+   - Commands/servers for `Sim/`, `NNet/`, and `AIDemo/` will be added in future commits along with documentation in this section.

 ## Contributing
 Pull requests and issues are welcome.
 Please see the development plan above for guidance on where to contribute.